rpm-software-management/rpm-web/help.md

 [rpm-maint@lists.rpm.org](http://lists.rpm.org/mailman/listinfo/rpm-maint)
 : This list is used by RPM maintainers to discuss development and maintenance issues regarding the RPM software.

+Visit the list-info pages linked above for information on subscribing to the lists or for viewing the archives.

+You need to be subscribed to the mailing lists to be able to post there.

 ## IRC Channels
 rpm.org makes use of the following [Freenode](http://freenode.net/)